github12358/Practical-Machine-Learning-Project-Coursera/README.md

 This repository holds the final project done for the online course, Practical Machine Learning by Johns Hopkins University for Coursera.
-The purpose of the project was to build a prediction model to know how a certain user is liftinh weights, based on data obtained from an accelerometer.
+The purpose of the project was to build a prediction model to know how a certain user is lifting weights, based on data obtained from an accelerometer.

 The course was finished in October, 2014.